revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 }
 ```
 <details><summary> Show Answer </summary>
-Yes, this is functional interface, since there is only one
+Yes, this is a functional interface, since there is only one
 abstract method
 </details>

-15: Write the syntax for consumer functional interface?
+15: Write the syntax for the consumer functional interface?

 <details><summary> Show Answer </summary>